Tampa Nursing Home Abuse Attorneys

 Generally, bedsores appear on parts of the body most susceptible to pressure when sitting or laying down, such as:

 - The shoulder blades and spine; and

-Bedsores that worsen or occur in a nursing home facility very often indicate nursing home neglect, because they’re easy to prevent through repositioning the body of an immobile resident regularly and ensuring that the resident is clean and dry.
+Bedsores that worsen or occur in a nursing home facility very often indicate nursing home neglect because they’re easy to prevent by repositioning the body of an immobile resident regularly and ensuring that the resident is clean and dry.
 Nursing home staff must provide appropriate care to regularly reposition residents to prevent bedsores, but the staff also must monitor and treat existing bedsores to prevent them from worsening or becoming infected.